shalevwiden/dvwebsitecreation/README.md

 In createpages.py, Im gonna use in file python dictionaries instead of JSON for now, because Im still establishing exactly what arguments the createUniversity class in createuniversity.py will take.

 renamed "createwebsite.py" to "utdegreeplans.py" .
 This was the file that created the first version of DegreeView with UT Austin degree plans.

+### Dec 18

+Having ideas for how to do the random page button better.
+Instead of having all the links in one js file, put all the links in a json and read it in the js file.
+Standardize the name of the json.
+I should use the school abbreviation, so ut would be like `ut_dv_links.json`.
+Put it in an html element with display none and get it by id in js.

+The element would go in the school page template.

+Also I need to put the footer stuff inside the templates folder and also...standardize it.

+**dealing with css is a whole nother issue**
+I need to make a main.scss and just compile everything to that.
+For both legacy DegreeView and the new stuff.
+Legacy much later tho.